Eremetic/system-Module-and-exe-Dumper/README.md

 done via console app just for feel.
 Though i know winform or wpf would be much more user friendly.

+ Currently just using a GDRVLoader exploit to load the driver, thank you "Zer0Condition" it has been reliable.

+ I cant thank C5pider, mrD0x, NULL, and Lazaro enough for their help learning and working through problems on this project.

 TODO list:

 Still Implementing process dumper. been attacking it via physical memory but still have a lot to learn,